bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 To install it directly from Ship:

 1. Log in to Ship from a supported device.
+2. Under the name of the app, find and click the **Install** button.

 ### Publishing an app for iOS